peterhaefliger/hugo/content/blog/funretrospectives.md

 Retrospectives are an important agile practice.
 They facilitate the team’s self-organization and continuous improvement.

 The concept was of course not invented by the agile movement.
 When I started my career in the software industry more than twenty years ago, we used to have a “touch-down” meeting at the end of every project, as we used to have a “kick-off” meeting at the beginning of every project.
-In other settings, these touch-downs were simply called “lessons-learnt”.
-And even in the Swiss Army, where I served in the last century, trainings used to be closed with a “debriefing” (or in German: “Manöverkritik”).
+In other settings, these touch-downs were simply called “lessons-learnt” sessions.

 The achievement of the agile movement lies in the importance and value it has given to retrospectives.
 Scrum development teams do a retro after every sprint, which usually means every 2 to 4 weeks.

 There are many books on the theory, philosophy and psychology of retrospectives.
-Far out at the practical end of the spectrum, there is Fun Retrospectives by Paulo Caroli and Tainã Caetano, a book and website which contain a wealth of techniques and activities to “break the ice” in a retro, to get the conversation going and to help uncover the real, hidden issues which bother the team members.
+Far out at the practical end of the spectrum, there is "Fun Retrospectives" by Paulo Caroli and Tainã Caetano, a [book](https://www.amazon.com/gp/product/B08GHYCF2W?pf_rd_r=5KJH4Q5VQN2W0G9FNCG5&pf_rd_p=6fc81c8c-2a38-41c6-a68a-f78c79e7253f) and [website](https://www.funretrospectives.com/) which contain a wealth of techniques and activities to “break the ice” in a retro, to get the conversation going and to help uncover the real, hidden issues which bother the team members.
 Again, the general idea is of course not new: Good moderators have known such games and activities in pre-agile times.
 But the book is a good starting point for the novice and a great source of inspiration even for the experienced scrum master.

 These types of activities were developed for in-person meetings, as agile methods in general were developed for personal interaction, with developers sharing (depending on the method) one room, one desk, one keyboard or even one lunchbox.
 But some of the activities can easily be performed in a distributed setting.
 And, fortunately, the authors have built an online tool where they have implemented a few of them.
 They have, in fact, implemented their full [7-Step Agenda for Effective Retrospectives](https://caroli.org/en/a-7-step-agenda-for-effective-retrospectives/).